1. Home

 For example, consider the February 2021 winter storm which caused power outages for over 4 million Texans.
 In addition to losing power, some customers were left with massive utility bills, because when access was restored, electricity rates rose more than 7,000% in a matter of days.

-According to Climate Central, the number of weather-related power outages in the US between 2014 and 2023 was approximately double the amount recorded in the first ten years of the study (2000 to 2009).
+According to Climate Central, the number of weather-related power outages in the US in 2014-23 was approximately double the amount in 2000-09.

-Solar battery costs depend on many factors, but are primarily influenced by a battery’s capacity and chemistry.
-Typically the bigger or more advanced the battery, the higher the cost, though lithium battery prices have dramatically lowered over the last 30 years.
+Solar battery costs depend on many factors, but typically the bigger (more capacity) or more advanced the battery, the higher the cost, though lithium battery prices have dramatically lowered over the last 30 years.

-Home solar batteries can cost between $10,000 and $15,000 to purchase and install, though smaller options may be cheaper.
-Tax credits can return some of that cost on your taxes (if you qualify).
-With that said, many homeowners elect to “stack” multiple batteries together for greater capacity, which increases total costs.
+Home solar batteries can cost $10,000-$15,000 to purchase and install, though smaller options may be cheaper.
+Tax credits can return some of that cost if you qualify.
 Exact solar battery costs vary by manufacturer, installer, and project, and whether things like an electric panel upgrade are required.
+Also, it's usually most cost-effective to include battery storage as part of installing a new solar system rather than adding to a system years later.

 Financial Incentives for Home Solar Batteries